 Whether it is your initial GP appointment, a consultation with a specialist at an outpatient appointment or a mental health assessment there are a few things you can prepare in advance that will help you to get the most out of time with the health professional.

-Make some notes of things you want to discuss or you should remember to tell your doctor, such as a list of medicines you use.
+Make some notes of things you want to discuss or that you should remember to tell your doctor, such as a list of medicines you use.
 Take those notes with you on the day and then tick each point off during your appointment.

-Don’t be afraid to ask questions about things you find unclear.
+Do not be afraid to ask questions about things you find unclear.
 Let the health professional explain it to you until you are sure you understand it.
 If you like, take someone with you as support.

 Below we have listed some example questions that you may find useful.
-Feel free to add and amend those according to your needs.

 Checklist of questions to ask at your appointment